abbiec123456/cloudformation/README.md

-#  AWS Lambda REST API with GitHub Actions and CloudFormation
+#  AWS Lambda REST API with GitHub and CloudFormation

 This project demonstrates how to build, deploy, and automate a **serverless REST API** using **AWS Lambda**, **API Gateway**.